shurutech/knee/README.md

   - **Adaptation to Trends:** Staying updated with emerging technologies to meet the changing needs of users.

   - **Interactive Input:** Enable users to input configuration details directly via command-line.

+  - **Flexible replica count:** Option for the users to input number of replica host.

 ## Contribution Guidelines
 We value the contributions of each developer and encourage you to share your ideas, improvements, and fixes with us.
 To ensure a smooth collaboration process, please follow these guidelines.